My Dear Parishioners,

 - Please honor all posted signs regarding seating.

-- EVERY OTHER PEW will continue to be open.
+- EVERY OTHER PEW will be open.

 - Members of the same household may sit together as normal.
 Please place 6 feet between your household and members of a different household.